From Boiling to Air-Fried, Every Method for Cooking Asparagus

 Boiling Asparagus

-Bring a pot of salted water to a boil and add the prepared asparagus.
-Cook for 3–5 minutes, depending on the thickness of the asparagus.
+Bring a pot of salted water to a rolling boil, then toss in your asparagus.
+Cook for 3 to 5 minutes, depending on the thickness.
+(Thinner stalks need less time.)
 Drain and serve immediately.
+No one wants soggy spears, so keep an eye on the clock.

 Steaming Asparagus